-Article 41 (Measures for Preventing Health Impairments Caused by Abusive Language of Customers) (1) With respect to employees mainly engaged in selling goods or providing services directly to customers or speaking with customers through an information and communications network defined in Article 2 (1) 1 of the Act on Promotion of Information and Communications Network Utilization and Information Protection (hereinafter referred to as "customer service employees"), a business owner shall take necessary measures as prescribed by Ordinance of the Ministry of Employment and Labor to prevent health impairments that may be caused by abusive language, assault, or any other conduct of customers inflicting physical or mental pains beyond a certain limit (hereinafter referred to as "abusive language, etc.").
+Article 41 (Measures for Preventing Health Impairments Caused by Abusive Language of Customers)

-- (2) Where any customer service employee suffers or is highly likely to suffer health impairments due to abusive language, etc. of customers, a business owner shall take necessary measures prescribed by Presidential Decree, such as temporarily suspending his or her work or transferring him or her to another position. - (3) A customer service employee may request that a business owner take any measure prescribed in paragraph (2), and the business owner shall not dismiss or otherwise treat unfavorably such employee by reasons of such request.
+- (1) In order to prevent health impairments caused by abusive language, assault, or any other conduct of customers inflicting physical or mental pains beyond a certain limit (hereafter in this Article referred to as "abusive language, etc.") on customer service employees engaged in jobs of selling goods or providing services to customers face-to-face or through the information and communications networks defined in Article 2 (1) 1 of the Act on Promotion of Information and Communications Network Utilization and Information Protection, a business owner shall take necessary measures as prescribed by Ordinance of the Ministry of Employment and Labor.
+Amended on Apr.
+13, 2021> - (2) If any employee suffers or is highly likely to suffer health impairments caused by abusive language, etc. of a third person including customers in relation to his or her duties, a business owner shall take necessary measures prescribed by Presidential Decree, such as temporary suspension or change of his or her duties.
+Amended on Apr.
+13, 2021> - (3) An employee may request that a business owner take any necessary measures prescribed in paragraph (2), and the business owner shall neither dismiss nor treat the employee unfairly by reasons of such request.
+Amended on Apr.
+13, 2021>

-Article 42 (Preparation and Submission of Hazard Prevention Plans) (1) A business owner shall formulate a plan for preventing hazards and dangers pursuant to this Act or any order issued under this Act (hereinafter referred to as "hazard prevention plan") and submit it to the Minister of Employment and Labor for review, as prescribed by Ordinance of the Ministry of Employment and Labor, in any of the following cases: Provided, That any business owner who meets the standards prescribed by Ordinance of the Ministry of Employment and Labor in consideration of industrial accident rates, etc., among the business owners prescribed in subparagraph 3, shall directly review a hazard prevention plan and prepare a report on the results of such review to submit it to the Minister of Employment and Labor: <Amended on May 26, 2020>
+Article 42 (Preparation and Submission of Hazard Prevention Plans)

-- 1. Where an owner of business of a type and scale prescribed by Presidential Decree intends to install or relocate the entire structure, machinery, apparatus, equipment, etc. directly related to the process of manufacturing the relevant products or to make any major structural alteration thereto; - 2.
+- (1) A business owner shall formulate a plan for preventing hazards and dangers pursuant to this Act or any order issued under this Act (hereinafter referred to as "hazard prevention plan") and submit it to the Minister of Employment and Labor for review, as prescribed by Ordinance of the Ministry of Employment and Labor, in any of the following cases: Provided, That any business owner who meets the standards prescribed by Ordinance of the Ministry of Employment and Labor in consideration of industrial accident rates, etc., among the business owners prescribed in subparagraph 3, shall directly review a hazard prevention plan and prepare a report on the results of such review to submit it to the Minister of Employment and Labor: Amended on May 26, 2020> - 1.
+Where an owner of business of a type and scale prescribed by Presidential Decree intends to install or relocate the entire structure, machinery, apparatus, equipment, etc. directly related to the process of manufacturing the relevant products or to make any major structural alteration thereto; - 2.
 Where a business owner intends to install or relocate any machinery, apparatus, or equipment, which is used for hazardous or dangerous work or at a hazardous or dangerous place or used to prevent health impairments, among the machinery, apparatus, or equipment prescribed by Presidential Decree, or to make any major structural alteration thereto;